leanprover/theorem_proving_in_lean4/tactics.rst

 Tactic Combinators
 ------------------

-*Tactic combinatorics* are operations that form new tactics from old ones.
+*Tactic combinators* are operations that form new tactics from old ones.
 A sequencing combinator is already implicit in the comma that appear in a ``begin...end`` block:

 .. code-block:: lean